 Native Americans used pine sap for medicinal purposes.
 The resin is either chewed on or made into a beverage by mixing with water.
 It is known to be very effective in treating stomach ulcers and rheumatoid arthritis.
 Modern medical experts have not verified the medicinal benefits of pine resin though.

 Pine resin can be used to make a lamp.
-Look for a stone with depression, a can, a clam shell or anything that can be filled with resin.
+Look for a stone with depression, a can, a clamshell, or anything which can be filled with resin.
 For a wick, use some twisted cloth.
-Fill the depression with the resin, lay the wick on top and ignite the wick.
+Fill the depression with the resin, lay the wick on top, and ignite the wick.
 The wick material will ignite the resin which will burn like a candle.
 Feed more resin to maintain the flame.

 To use the pine resin as a heat source, get a metal container and punch holes in its side.
 Place it over the ignited resin.
 The metal will absorb the heat and conduct to the surrounding area.
 This will not heat a large area but you get enough heat to warm hands and feet.

-You can form fishhooks with the glue, repair holes in water containers, repair the soles of shoes, apply feathers to homemade arrows or harden the ends of hunting spears to keep them from splintering, etc.
+Tip: You can form fishhooks with the glue, repair holes in water containers, repair the soles of shoes, apply feathers to homemade arrows, or harden the ends of hunting spears to keep them from splintering.

 5. Start a Fire with Pine Resin